How do I order instruments, music, or CDs from you?

 Can you recommend a recorder teacher?

-Since I live in the most isolated city in the world (namely Perth, Western Australia), it is barely possible for me to recommend a teacher to you if you live in the Wild West (ie Perth), Deep North (ie Darwin), Middle East (ie Adelaide, Darwin) or Far East (ie Melbourne, Sydney, Brisbane) or the Deep South (ie Hobart).
+Since I live in the most isolated city in the world (namely Perth, Western Australia), it is barely possible for me to recommend a teacher to you if you live in the Wild West (ie Perth), Deep North (ie Darwin), Middle East (ie Adelaide, Darwin), Far East (ie Melbourne, Sydney, Brisbane) or the Deep South (ie Hobart).
 If you live on the other side of the globe, for example in Europe or the USA, you will find details of many tertiary institutions offering the recorder as a subject on their websites.
 Your local recorder or early music society will also be able to assist you: for details see the Societies page on this website.
 If you live on another planet, I can’t help you – yet.

 What recorder do you recommend I buy?

 This is very much a matter of personal choice, and there is a great deal of variation between instruments of the same make and model.
 There are some useful general recommendations given on the Contemporary Makers page.
 If you are looking for a high-quality instrument, much can be learned from visiting the websites of the many makers noted in the Contemporary Makers Database accessible from the same page.
 It is also a good idea to discuss your choice with your teacher before committing to the purchase of a particular instrument.

 What can I do about a recorder which is consistently flat, even when fully warm?